 It goes without saying that in the last 20 years, we've raced headlong into a global economy.
-In just the past twenty years, global trade has grown more than 25%.
-Thanks to the internet, the world has never been more accessible with major cities and global markets only a click away.
+Global trade has grown more than 25% in just the past twenty years.
+Thanks to the internet, the world has never been more accessible, with major cities and global markets only a click away.
 Airline travel has brought more people together than ever before; in 2019, airlines carried an estimated 4.45 billion passengers, a number that represents nearly half the world's population.
 While dramatic, these numbers don’t fully reflect the impact of our new economy.

 With the global economy growing and barriers between global markets shrinking, eLearning is now a worldwide reality.
 From corporate training to online classes, companies and universities are adopting much more global approaches, broadcasting necessary information to audiences around the world.
 Scientific research increasingly relies on collaboration between colleagues thousands of miles and multiple countries apart.
 Even daily tasks – such as checking an app on your phone or ordering a product online – are made possible by tools created in part by developers from abroad.

 The need for language translation now reaches far beyond accessing international markets or global trade.
 Today’s businesses need to focus on language translation as a critical component of Human Resources and marketing strategies.
 Since 1980, the number of non-English speakers in the United States has grown from 23 million to more than 65 million, a nearly 300% increase.
 Currently, 21.7% of the US population speaks a language other than English at home.

 In many large cities, the numbers are even higher.
 From New York to Chicago, Los Angeles to Houston, US major metropolitan areas average between thirty and fifty percent of residents speaking a language other than English at home.